ri-sh/Form16Extractor/CONTRIBUTING.md

 - **Local processing only** - no network calls
 - **Secure file handling** - proper cleanup of temporary files

-## 📋 Types of Contributions We Need
+## Types of Contributions Types of Contributions We Need

 ### High Priority
 - **Support for new Form16 formats** - different employers use different layouts